 Name Position Age Citizenship Length of Service 1.
 Gen. Hermogenes C. Esperon, Jr. (Ret.)
-Chairman and Independent Director 71 Filipino Less than 2 years 2.
-Dr. Jaime C. Laya Vice Chairman 84 Filipino More than 5 years 3.
+Chairman and Independent Director 72 Filipino Less than 3 years 2.
+Dr. Jaime C. Laya Vice Chairman 85 Filipino More than 5 years 3.
 Senior Justice Josue N. Bellosillo (Ret.)
-Vice Chairman 90 Filipino More than 5 years 4.
-Dr. Emilio C. Yap III Vice Chairman 52 Filipino More than 5 years 5.
-Mr. Carlos A. Pinpin, Jr. Director 67 Filipino Less than 3 years 6.
+Vice Chairman 91 Filipino More than 5 years 4.
+Dr. Emilio C. Yap III Vice Chairman 53 Filipino More than 5 years 5.
 Chief Justice Hilario G. Davide, Jr. (Ret.)
-Director 88 Filipino More than 5 years 7.
-Mr. Ernesto O. Chan Director 77 Filipino More than 5 years 8.
-Mr. Benjamin C. Yap Director 77 Filipino More than 5 years 9.
-Ms. Miriam C. Cu Director 64 Filipino More than 5 years 10.
-Mrs. Maria Georgina P. De Venecia Independent Director 74 Filipino Less than 3 years 11.
-Mr. Calixto V. Chikiamco Independent Director 73 Filipino Less than 3 years 12.
-Dr. Beatrice Jane L. Ang Independent Director 42 Filipino Less than 2 years
+Director 89 Filipino More than 5 years 6.
+Mr. Ernesto O. Chan Director 78 Filipino More than 5 years 7.
+Mr. Benjamin C. Yap Director 78 Filipino More than 5 years 8.
+Ms. Miriam C. Cu Director 65 Filipino More than 5 years 9.
+Mr. Tomas V. Apacible Director 78 Filipino More than 5 years 10.
+Mrs. Maria Georgina P. De Venecia Independent Director 75 Filipino Less than 4 years 11.
+Mr. Calixto V. Chikiamco Independent Director 74 Filipino Less than 4 years 12.
+Dr. Beatrice Jane L. Ang Independent Director 43 Filipino Less than 3 years

-\As of December 31, 2023
+^{}As of December 31, 2024

 As provided for in the By-Laws, the corporate powers of the Corporation shall be exercised, its business conducted, and its property controlled by a Board of Directors, which shall consist of twelve (12) in number.
-Directors shall be chosen by the stockholders at the annual meeting, and shall hold office for one year and until their successors are elected and shall have qualified.
+Directors shall be chosen by the stockholders at the annual meeting, and shall hold office for one year and until their successors are elected and qualified.

-Accordingly, twelve (12) Directors were elected during the Annual Stockholders' Meeting held on May 30, 2023 to hold office for a term of one (1) year and until their successors are elected and shall have qualified.
-The Corporate Governance, Nomination and Remuneration Committee has determined that all said Directors possess all the qualifications and none of the disqualifications for directors as mandated by the RCC, Securities Regulation Code (SRC) and its implementing Rules and Regulations.
+Accordingly, twelve (12) Directors were elected during the Annual Stockholders' Meeting held on May 21, 2024 to hold office for a term of one (1) year and until their successors are elected and qualified.
+The Corporate Governance Committee has determined that all said Directors possess all the qualifications and none of the disqualifications for directors as mandated by the RCC, Securities Regulation Code (SRC) and its implementing Rules and Regulations.
 Particularly, the Bank has consistently complied with SRC Rule 38 on nomination and election of independent directors.